I-1-2-49.ALJ or AAJ Incorrectly Approved Fee Agreement

-If the Office of Disability Adjudication and Review (ODAR) reverses the fee agreement determination, the PC or FO will diary the case for receipt of a fee petition and fee authorization from ODAR.
+If the Office of Hearings Operations (OHO) or Office of Analytics, Review, and Oversight (OARO) reverses the fee agreement determination, the PC or FO will diary the case for receipt of a fee petition and fee authorization from OHO or OARO.

-If ODAR affirms the fee agreement determination, the PC will follow standard procedures for processing an approved fee agreement.
+If OHO or OARO affirms the fee agreement determination, the PC will follow standard procedures for processing an approved fee agreement.

-If a PC or FO authorizer refers a case to ODAR because he or she believes the ALJ or AAJ incorrectly approved a fee agreement, the following individuals have authority to review the issue:
+If a PC or FO authorizer refers a case to OHO or OARO because he or she believes the ALJ or AAJ incorrectly approved a fee agreement, the following individuals have authority to review the issue: